 Though it may be more practical to start by implementing 1 or 2 of the following use cases, your organization should strive to eventually use pulse surveys in each of the following ways:

 Skipping out on an employee pulse survey can prove costly.
-Small things that impact the employee experience can build up if they’re ignored, which can eventually contribute to an increase in employee turnover.
+Small things that impact the employee experience can build up if they’re ignored, which can eventually contribute to an increased trend in employee turnover.
 The costs of such an event would be significant.
 Replacing and training mid-level employees, for example, can cost as much as 150% of their annual salary.

 Here are a couple of employee pulse survey questionnaires you can customize and use:

 Fire up your workforce with an automated, high-cadence employee engagement program rooted in social science.

 To ensure your customers see value over time.
 Your customers are often quite different from one another.
 To make matters more complicated, they may have multiple goals for using your product or service that change over time.